 Can I pick up my cake?
 My preference is that ALL CAKES ARE DELIVERED… The reason for this is that in the event of (bite your tongue!) damage to the cake during transportation/set up I am able to address the issue onsite.
 If you opt to pick up your cake, you'll be advised of best transportation practices and advice, but GSG cannot be liable for it's safe arrival.

-Delivery fees are usually between $25.00 - $175.00, and includes the safe transportation and set up of your cake (including flowers, toppers, simple table decoration)...and is highly recommended
+Delivery fees are usually between $65.00 - $195.00, based on distance, day of the week and time of day, and includes the safe transportation and set up of your cake (including flowers, toppers, simple table decoration)...and is highly recommended.

 Do you ship your cakes?
 Well, no… I’ve not been able to find any postal carrier who would take the time to carry your cake with the same care that I do from my door to yours (wherever that may be) with the same thought and care that I would do it with… so, no. If, however, you want to buy 2 plane tickets to “anywhere” (one seat for me, one for the cake), well, then… let’s talk.